fantajeon/J2Composer/wasm_example/README.md

 Note: After compiling, your WebAssembly output (.wasm file) will be located in the target/wasm32-unknown-unknown/release/ directory.

-## 6. Write plugin.yaml.j2 and tester.j2
+## 5. Write plugin.yaml.j2 and tester.j2 with jintemplify

 ### plugin.yaml.j2